1 Chronicles 11

 Notes

-The Jebusites' taunt -- "You will not come in here" -- is given in abbreviated form compared to 2 Samuel 5:6, which includes the famous (and puzzling) reference to "the blind and the lame."
-The Chronicler simplifies the account, focusing on the outcome: David captured the מְצֻדַת צִיּוֹן ("fortress of Zion").
-This is the first appearance of "Zion" in Chronicles, a name that will become laden with theological meaning as the location of the temple and the dwelling place of God.
+The Jebusites' taunt, "You will not come in here," is shorter than the version in 2 Samuel 5:6, which includes the puzzling line about "the blind and the lame."
+The Chronicler streamlines the scene and keeps the focus on the result: David captured the מְצֻדַת צִיּוֹן, the "fortress of Zion."
+This is the first appearance of "Zion" in Chronicles, and the name takes on increasing theological significance as the narrative moves toward temple worship and the dwelling place of God.

 The Three Mighty Men (vv.
 10-19)